loevgaard/SyliusBrandPlugin/README.md

 ## Fixtures

+- Include prefedined brand fixtures to play with on your dev environment:

+    ```yaml
+    # config/packages/loevgaard_sylius_brand.yaml

+    imports:
+        - { resource: "@LoevgaardSyliusBrandPlugin/Resources/config/app/fixtures.yaml" }
+    ```

+- Or write your own:

- 1. Add a new yaml file to the folder `config/packages` and name it as you wish, e.g. `my_own_fixtures.yaml`.
+  - Add a new yaml file to the folder `config/packages` and name it as you wish, e.g. `my_own_fixtures.yaml`.

- 2. Fill this yaml with your own brand fixtures and don't forget to declare the definition of your product(s) before this brand definition or use existing product(s) code.
+  - Fill this yaml with your own brand fixtures and don't forget to declare the definition of your product(s) before this brand definition or use existing product(s) code.

     ```
     # config/packages/my_own_fixtures.yaml